ServiceControl is a background process that will collect and store data and make it available via an HTTP API to ServicePulse and ServiceControl.

 Recoverability is an important feature in NServiceBus.
 It enables automatic retries and continuity within a system, as failed messages will be moved aside to allow other messages to be processed while the errors are investigated.
 Those error messages contain business data that must eventually be processed.

 NServiceBus will move messages it cannot process to an error queue.
 This is where ServiceControl comes into play to consume these messages.
 ServiceControl will pick up the message and store it in an internal database.
 ServiceControl uses an embedded RavenDB instance for the internal database.
 After it is stored in the database, the message is made available to ServicePulse and ServiceInsight for visualization, retries, and other operations.

 Find out more about failed messages in ServicePulse.

-To enable ServiceInsight to visualize the message flow through the system, it needs to have access to every single message that has been successfully processed by the system.
+To enable ServiceInsight to visualize the message flow through the system, it must have access to every message that has been successfully processed by the system.
 This requires endpoints to enable auditing.
 ServiceControl consumes these messages and stores them in its internal database.

-ServiceInsight will retrieve the data from ServiceControl via the HTTP API and use header information (which was added by NServiceBus during message processing) to figure out which message caused other messages to be sent, including which sagas were accessed when the SagaAudit plugin is configured in an endpoint.
+ServiceInsight will retrieve the data from ServiceControl via the HTTP API and use header information (added by NServiceBus during message processing) to figure out which message caused other messages to be sent, including which sagas were accessed when the SagaAudit plugin is configured in an endpoint.

 ServiceControl consumes messages from the audit and error queues.
 That is, it removes all messages from those queues.
 If a copy of those messages is required for further processing, configure audit forwarding and/or error queue forwarding.